WG1: Security and Privacy Models

 WG2: Cryptanalysis of Protocols and Primitives

-The Working Group 2 will develop recommendations and assessment processes for the design of protocols and primitives for different devices (e.g., passive, active, semi-active RFID tags, sensors) that are usually employed in ubiquitous computing systems.
+WG2 will develop recommendations and assessment processes for the design of protocols and primitives for different devices (e.g., passive, active, semi-active RFID tags, sensors) that are usually employed in ubiquitous computing systems.
+These guidelines will be helpful for practitioners as well as researchers for the subsequent development of reliable and provably secure communication protocols resilient to attacks that have already been identified.

 WG3: Hardware and Software Security Engineering